16 Range-Extender (EREV) vehicles expected in the U.S. (2026-2029)

 Antonio Filosa, CEO, Stellantis (Q3 2025 earnings conference call on October 30, 2025)

-The upcoming Ram SUV is expected to use the same 3.6-liter Pentastar V6 generator and 92 kWh battery pack, capable of adding about 50 miles of range in 10 minutes and traveling over 500 miles on a full charge.
+The upcoming Ram SUV, which will be a “different proposition” from the Jeep, according to CEO Tim Kuniskis (via CarBuzz), is expected to use the same 3.6L Pentastar V6 generator and 92 kWh battery pack, capable of adding about 50 miles of range in 10 minutes and traveling over 500 miles on a full charge.

 We are customizing a global platform that will allow Genesis to maintain its strong design and performance identity while leveraging the scale of the group.
 The new platform coming to 2028 will have the flexibility to apply our three powertrains: BEV, EREV, and Hybrid.